amcalabretta/RepData_PeerAssessment1/PA1_template.md

 Notice that, as stated in the assignment, we are not interested in the missing data (aka 'NA') for now.

 ###Make a histogram of the total number of steps taken each day
-We choose to create histogram byusing ggplot2 (see comments in the code):
+We choose to create histogram by using ggplot2 (see comments in the code):

 ```r